rclone/rclone/docs/content/crypt.md

 re-encrypting using the new password.
 When done, delete the original crypt remote directory and finally the rclone crypt configuration with the old password.
-All data will be streamed from the storage system and back, so you will get half the bandwith and be charged twice if you have upload and download quota on the storage system.
+All data will be streamed from the storage system and back, so you will get half the bandwidth and be charged twice if you have upload and download quota on the storage system.

 **Note**: A security problem related to the random password generator